Explicit Acyclic Models and (Co)Chain Operations

 Although the recursive procedure does not easily yield a closed formula for $\phi$ in all degrees, it turns out that in many cases one can compute $\phi$ in low degrees, then see a pattern that suggests a closed formula, which can be proved by induction once it is written down.
 Or, maybe someone else already claimed a chain map formula and one can prove by induction that their formula is the result of the standard recursive procedure.
-Several examples will be given. \begin{exam} The first example is a bit silly.
+Several examples will be given.

+\begin{exam} The first example is a bit silly.
 If we use the contraction of the simplex given in Example \ref{5.1}, along with the standard $\ZZ$-basis, the standard procedure produces a map $N_*(\Delta) \to N_*(\Delta)$.
-In degree zero, this map sends all vertices to the base point 0, and is the zero map in all positive degrees.
+In degree zero, this map sends all vertices to the base point vertex $(0)$, and is the zero map in all positive degrees.
 So the construction just gives the map of chain complexes induced by the constant map from the simplex to the base point. \\